-DRAFTING: CAD1-2D
+DRAFTING: CAD1-2D TEC202 Credit: 0.5 (1 trimester)

 Drafting: CAD1-2D is recommended for students who would like to gain the skills necessary to compete in the 21st century using one of the industry's top software programs.
 This course emphasizes the ability to interpret technical drawing as well as produce 2-dimensional technical drawings of objects.
 Students will learn measurement, geometric construction, commands and techniques of dimensioning, types and purposes of three view and pictorial drawings.